hitsumabushi/freeze-vim-setting/README.md

 How freeze
 ------------
-*   Freeze occur when editting ruby file.
-*   When I use omnifunc(=rubycomplete#Complete), display the search message and never finish searching.
+*   When I use omnifunc(=rubycomplete#Complete) in ruby file, display the search message and never finish searching.
     (I think, omnifunc should return some suggestion or "Pattern not found".)

 How reproduce